mindscan-de/Tutorials/0x02_BPE/README.md

 Actually we don't need it to be honest, and it depends on your implementation how easy the decoding actually is.

-## BPE - Advantages
+## BPE - Advantages and Disadvantages

-BPE has one major advantage it can encode unknown words, which fixed dictionaries can not.
+* BPE has one major advantage it can encode unknown words, which fixed dictionaries can not.
 Usually unknown words would be encoded using a special token "<UNK>" or something alike.

-## BPE - Disadvantages

 Compared to LZ77, LZ78

 * LZ77 and LZ78 assumes that each combination might be a good future candidate, and haven't seen the full stream, it builds the dictionary only based on previously seen input, but LZ77 and LZ78 waste a lot of dictionary indexes at the start, whereas the BPE uses every single one with the most frequent first